 Further pavilions were added in 1910 for scarlet fever and diphtheria by E. Simpson of Stirling.
 In 1912 a ‘Spieresque’ wood and iron measles pavilion was added and an observation block in 1915 designed by R. H. Motion.

-Several more recent additions have obscured much of the older work, simply built in distinctive orange‑red brick.
+Several later additions obscured much of the older work, simply built in distinctive orange‑red brick.
+These included a geriatric unit added in the 1960s, based on the 60-bed unit built at Cameron Hospital, in East Fife.
 Milesmark Hospital closed in 1994 following the opening of the second phase of the Queen Margaret Hospital.
+The site has since been cleared and redeveloped for housing.
 [Sources: Medical Officer for Health, Annual Report, 1890‑1916.
 The Builder, 18 June 1892, p.480]

 NETHERLEA HOSPITAL, 65 WEST ROAD, NEWPORT-ON-TAY Netherlea was built as a domestic villa, for the local shipowner, Andrew Leitch, in about 1893 to designs by the Dundee architect Thomas Martin Cappon.
 It is a large red sandstone building in simple Tudor style, of two storeys and attics, with stick on half-timbering in gables.